 The Applicant has received a written determination of Project Eligibility from MassHousing dated August 19, 2022 under the New England Fund Program, a copy of which was provided to the Board with the original application.

-The Applicant provided a copy of Purchase and Sale Agreement between 1021 Massachusetts Avenue, LLC and MAJ Investment, LLC (a related entity of 1025 Mass Ave, LLC).
+The Applicant provided a copy of Purchase and Sale Agreement between 1021 Massachusetts Avenue, LLC and MAJ Investment, LLC (that has been assigned to the Applicant) and a copy of a Purchase and Sale Agreement between Jonathan Nyberg and Sara Q. Dolan and MAJ Investment that has been assigned to the Applicant).
 The Subsidizing Agency determined that the Applicant has site control to pursue a comprehensive permit a part of its Project Eligibility Letter.
 Pursuant to 760 CMR 56.04(6), this determination is conclusive as to the issue of site control.

-The Applicant has agreed to execute a Regulatory Agreement that limits its annual distributions in accordance with G. L. c.
+The Applicant has agreed to execute a Regulatory Agreement that limits its return to not more than twenty percent (20%) of total development costs in accordance with G. L. c.
 40B and the regulations (760 CMR 56.00 et seq.) and guidelines adopted thereunder by DHCD.

 The Town of Arlington (“Town”) did not meet the statutory minima set forth in G. L. c.
 40B, § 20 or 760 CMR 56.03(3) to 56.03(7) at the time the original application was filed.